roytang/blog/content/post/2019/11/book-review-so-good-they-cant-ignore-you/index.md

 - books
 - review
 title: 'Book Review: So Good They Cant Ignore You by Cal Newport'
+reviews:
+- media: books
+  title: So Good They Cant Ignore You by Cal Newport
 ---

 Aha!
 I finally managed to finish a book again!